 To give the cable patterned headband a pleated look, you may do a bit of ruching at the end.

 Cable Knit Headband Pattern: Tutorial

 For the cable pattern to come out neat, opt for a cable needle—–which is small and twisted in appearance, like the one shown in this tutorial.
 This pattern can also be used for knitting headbands for men though the width should be greater than the one seen in this picture.

-This stylish purple headband would perfectly complement your sweater skirt of the same color.
+This stylish pattern of headband would perfectly complement your sweater skirt of the same color.

 If you have a fascination for braids, then this pattern would suit you the best.

 If you have mastered the art of crocheting, then you can also crochet a flower on your knitted headband or add a bow, leaf or make a heart-shaped design on it.

 Knit Headwrap Headband: Free Pattern